Otis Loyd

-Otis Loyd is an American basketball coach and former professional basketball player.
+Otis Loyd (1950 – 2022) was an American basketball coach and professional basketball player.

 Career

 A Brooklyn native, Loyd played basketball at the City College of New York.
-He started his professional career in 1974 in Helsingborg, Sweden.
+He started his professional career in 1974 in Helsingborg, Sweden, where he played for local club IFK.
 He spent two years there, then moved to Lugi Basketbollklubb in Lund, Sweden, for one year.
 Loyd returned to Helsingborg for another year and then went back to the United States to finish his college degree.
 During the 1979–80 season he played in Sweden again, this time with Malbas BBK in the city of Malmö.
 In 1980–81, he served as Malbas' player-coach.

 Loyd joined BMS Skovlunde of Denmark for the 1981–82 season, where he served as player-coach, while at the same time coaching the women's team.
 With the men's team, he competed in the European Cup Winners' Cup in 1981–82: In the first round, he helped BMS defeat Sandvika BBK of Norway, scoring a total of 55 points in two games.
 In the next round, BMS took on Spanish powerhouse Real Madrid.
 In the first game against Madrid, which BMS Skovlunde lost 84:135, Loyd led his team with 21 points and had 17 in the second game (65:132).
 In 1982, he won the Danish championship with BMS.
 In the 1982–83 season, he played with BMS in the European Champions’ Cup and was eliminated in the first round by CSKA Moscow.
 Loyd left BMS Skovlunde in 1984 to join another team in Denmark, Virum Basketball Klub, as a player-coach.
 He later coached the women's team SISU in the Danish town of Gentofte and guided SISU to the Danish championship title in 1988.